Aperiodic and oscillatory systems underpinning human domain-general cognition

 Abstract

 Domain-general cognitive systems are essential for adaptive human behaviour, supporting various cognitive tasks through flexible neural mechanisms.
-From decades of fMRI studies, we know that a particular network of frontoparietal brain regions plays a role in supporting many different kinds of cognitive activity, with increased activity and information coding in response to increasing task demands.
-However, the electrophysiological mechanisms underlying this domain-general response to demand remain unclear.
-Here we used irregular-resampling auto-spectral analysis (IRASA) to separate the aperiodic and oscillatory components of concurrent MEG/EEG signals and analysed them with multivariate pattern analysis (MVPA) to investigate their roles in domain-general cognition.
-We found that both aperiodic (broadband power, slope, and intercept) and oscillatory (theta, alpha, and beta power) components coded both task demand and content across three cognitive tasks.
-Aperiodic broadband power in particular strongly coded task demand, in a manner that generalised across all subtasks, suggesting that modulation of aperiodic broadband power may reflect a domain-general response to multiple sorts of cognitive demand.
-Source estimation suggested that increasing cognitive demand decreased aperiodic activity across most of the brain, with the strongest modulations partially overlapping with the frontoparietal multiple-demand network.
-In contrast, oscillatory activity in the theta, alpha and beta bands showed more localised patterns of modulation, primarily in frontal (beta, theta) or occipital (alpha, theta) regions.
-The spatial pattern of demand-related modulation was significantly correlated across space in individuals, with positive correlations between theta and beta power, while both were negatively correlated with alpha power.
-These results provide novel insights into the electrophysiological underpinnings of human domain-general cognition, suggesting roles for both aperiodic and oscillatory systems, with changes in aperiodic broadband power being the clearest domain-general electrophysiological correlate of demanding cognitive activity.
+While fMRI studies link the frontoparietal network activation to increasing demands across various tasks, the electrophysiological mechanisms underlying this domain-general response to demand remain unclear.
+Here, we used MEG/EEG, with aperiodic and oscillatory components separated, to examine their roles in domain-general cognition across three cognitive tasks using multivariate analysis.
+We found that both aperiodic (broadband power, slope, and intercept) and oscillatory (theta, alpha, and beta power) components coded task demand and content across all subtasks.
+Aperiodic broadband power in particular strongly coded task demand, in a manner that generalised across all subtasks.
+Source estimation suggested that increasing cognitive demand decreased aperiodic broadband power across the brain, with the strongest modulations overlapping with the frontoparietal network.
+In contrast, oscillatory activity showed more localised patterns of modulation, primarily in frontal or occipital regions.
+These results provide insights into the electrophysiological underpinnings of human domain-general cognition, highlighting the critical role of aperiodic broadband power.

 Article activity feed